 The Foundation adopts a risk averse approach to investment that is set out in the Financial Regulations approved by the Board of Trustees.
-Funds not immediately required for the day to day operation of the Foundation are placed in an interest bearing Business Reserve account with the NatWest Bank.
+During the year funds not immediately required for the day to day operation of the Foundation were placed in an interest bearing Business Reserve account with the NatWest Bank.
 An automatic sweep moves money between the current account and the Business Reserve account on a daily basis to leave a balance of £10,000 in the current account.